 Massage can help to relax joints and muscles and this can form part of foreplay.
 In women arthritis sometimes leads to a dry vagina, which may make penetrative sex uncomfortable.
 This can often be relieved by water-based lubricating gels such as KY Jelly or Aquagel, which are available from any pharmacy and many health shops.
 Oil-based lubricants such as Vaseline or baby oil may irritate your skin or damage condoms.
-Age may cause drying, which can be helped with oestrogen creams.
+Age may cause drying, which can be helped with estrogen creams.

-In Western society the ‘missionary’ position (man on top, woman below, face to face) has been the most usual position for sex.
-For people with arthritis this may be uncomfortable or difficult.
+In Western society, the ‘missionary position (man on top, woman below, face to face) has been the most usual position for sex.
+For people with arthritis, this may be uncomfortable or difficult.
 You may need to try different positions for intercourse, and some variations are illustrated below (see ‘Positions’).
 There are numerous positions in which sex is possible and enjoyable.
-Intercourse is possible with one or both partners standing, kneeling or sitting.
+Intercourse is possible with one or both partners standing, kneeling, or sitting.
 You should be able to find at least one position which is both comfortable and rewarding.

-It is widely accepted that there are no ‘right’ and ‘wrong’ ways to perform sex: if both partners are happy with their behaviour it is appropriate for them.
+It is widely accepted that there are no ‘right’ and ‘wrong’ ways to perform sex: if both partners are happy with their behavior it is appropriate for them.
 If you need to try different positions then this may bring some welcome variation to a long-standing relationship, so don’t lose the opportunity to experiment!
-At the same time you should not, of course, allow yourself to be pressured into doing something you do not want to do.
+At the same time, you should not, of course, allow yourself to be pressured into doing something you do not want to do.

 Most couples go through phases when their personal or sexual relationship is less than perfect.
 Having arthritis may create extra problems.
 If you can’t sort out your problems together, seek further help.

 Many people are reluctant to discuss their sex life with others, but there is now much more openness than there was 10 or 20 years ago.
 Try to discuss any difficulties with the person with whom you feel most comfortable.
 This may be a friend or someone else with arthritis, but remember that their advice is likely to be personal rather than professional and it may not be reliable.
 Your GP may be able to help.
-If you attend hospital you may feel comfortable speaking to your doctor, nurse, physiotherapist or occupational therapist.
+If you attend a hospital you may feel comfortable speaking to your doctor, nurse, physiotherapist or occupational therapist.

 Should I have a baby?

 Some drugs can make the contraceptive pill less effective – ask your doctor about this.
-Some drugs, notably those used to treat high blood pressure or depression, can reduce sexual desire (libido) and lead to temporary impotence, but apart from steroids this is rarely a problem with drugs used by people with arthritis.
+Some drugs, notably those used to treat high blood pressure or depression, can reduce sexual desire (libido) and lead to temporary impotence, but apart from steroids, this is rarely a problem with drugs used by people with arthritis.
 If you are thinking about having a baby it is important to discuss your arthritis and its treatment with your doctor.

-During pregnancy women with arthritis often have more discomfort in the back, hips or knees because of their increasing weight.
+During pregnancy women with arthritis often have more discomfort in the back, hips, or knees because of their increasing weight.
 The effects will depend on the type of arthritis you have.
 Women with rheumatoid arthritis often find that their arthritis improves during pregnancy.
 In contrast, women with lupus sometimes experience a flare-up while pregnant.